-LSBF offers three pre – masters courses if you need to improve your skills before starting a postgraduate degree with us, including pre-sessional English (UAP) to improve your English language skills.
+LSBF offers a pre – masters course if you need to improve your skills before starting a postgraduate degree with us, a pre-sessional English (UAP) programme to improve your English language skills.

 In general, having a postgraduate degree does improve job prospects, but it requires research and careful planning of how you will proceed after you finish the degree.

 By studying a postgraduate course, you will gain a deeper understanding of the field you want to work in, and potentially relevant work experience as well.
 This is helpful to you when applying for jobs, as the employer will see from your CV that you have an active interest in the field and therefore are likely to be a good asset to their business.
 If you want to pursue an academic career, postgraduate degrees are especially useful, as they show dedication to study – particularly a master’s degree.

 Some employers will give employees with a postgraduate qualification a higher starting salary because of their knowledge, and promotion can be more likely.

 It is also easier to change your job if you take a postgraduate degree in your new field before applying for jobs – you can gain practical training, as well as demonstrating to potential employers that you are committed to the change.